Thursday, October 15, 2009

 We watched hay being baled with a horse-powered bailer.
 It took one horse and four men—one loaded the hopper with hay, another guided a Clydesdale horse around a circular track to pull a lever which operated the baler, and the others handled the bales, and bailing wire, etc.

 We toured the museum and saw some nice wrought iron work by a Mansfield blacksmith.
-Jan found a weaver and watched her at work on her loom, and we finished up watching apple pies being made.
-We had a long chat with the pie-making demon-strator and found her technique interesting.
+Jan found a weaver and watched her at work

 Blue Slope Country Museum has year-round activities such as square dancing, family campfires, horse drawn wagon, and sleigh rides.
 Their web site has more information.

-Modesto’s on Route 32 in Franklin.
+We later had dinner at Modesto’s on Route 32 in Franklin.
 We had eaten there before, but were on the way to RI and it was convenient.
 I had veal parmesan, and Jan had veal portofino, both excellent.
 I had a rich cannoli cake which I really didn’t need, but was worth it.
 (Bob)

 Town #55 Thompson